21st Century Collecting

 A talk for members of the Private Libraries Association and anyone else interested in books and book collecting

-Spencer W Stuart will share the low down on what is happening in the book collecting world in an online talk at 6pm (BST) on Tuesday 12th May 2026
+Spencer W Stuart shares the low-down on what is happening in the book-collecting world in an online talk at 6pm (BST) on Tuesday 12th May 2026

 Spencer W Stuart